ashokkumarta/ran-slice-tmf-ids-doc/README.md

 https://github.com/ashokkumarta/ran-slice-tmf-ids-bin/tree/main/d-slow

 ```
-scripts to start the instances.
+Shortcut scripts to start the instances.
 Following scripts are included in this repo
-regu - starts the regulator instance
 csp - starts the csp instance
-mno1 - starts the mno-1 instance
+sub1 - starts the subscriber-1 instance
-mno2 - starts the mno-2 instance
+sub2 - starts the subscriber-2 instance
 all - starts all the instances in sequence
-slow - folder containing all the above scripts, to start instances with slow communication speed configuration

 logs - starts the logs.io instance